PACK THE BAGS, PACK THE KIDS

 From the outside, the resort complex is simply stunning.
 An experiment in modernism that takes root in local and regional architecture.
 Remota is built on several levels, long and asymmetrically-shaped, with huge windows, fire pits, and lounging areas everywhere.
 There is no place like it on the planet.

 Rio Manso Lodge is located in the heart of Argentina’s Nahuel Huapi National Park on the banks of Lake Hess and the Rio Manso itself.
-In an area that seems both wild and incredibly remote, the Lodge is actually only 90 minutes from the city of Bariloche, making it very easy to access on a regular and direct basis.
+In an area that seems both wild and incredibly remote, the Lodge is only 90 minutes from the city of Bariloche, making it easy to access on a regular and direct basis.
 When fishing out of Rio Manso, guests have access to such diverse fisheries as the Rio Manso, Quieto, Pichi Leufu, and numerous area lakes.

 Each of the Lodge’s eight rooms faces northwest, offering spectacular views of Lago Hess and the nearby Andes Mountains.
 The main living room and sitting area (complete with a huge river stone fireplace) are where cocktails and hor d’oeuvres are served each evening.
 Because of its close proximity to Bariloche, this operation is a great option for couples trips, shorter Patagonian fishing packages, and as an add-on to other longer Patagonian fishing adventures.

 The Himalayan Outback is not your average fishing trip, just as the Golden Mahseer is not your ordinary fish.
 Pursuing this armored freshwater fish draws anglers into the Himalayan frontier of northern India, where the experienced local guides of The Himalayan Outback have established a unique fishing program with mobile camps and multi-day floats on productive stretches of the Saryu and Mahakali Rivers on the Indian and Nepalese border.

 Our outfitter specializes in customizing trips in this rugged frontier area and their guides have all lived and worked extensively throughout the region.
 A journey through the outback of the Himalayas leaves fishermen with memories of more than just a world-class fishing experience.
-The simplicity of the region, the people encountered, and the incredible landscapes are a sight unto themselves.
+The region’s simplicity, the people encountered, and the incredible landscapes are a sight unto themselves.
 You will definitely want to bring your camera for this trip.